nidark/Poe-Companion/README.md

 **PREREQUISITES**

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-- Have the game in Windowed FullScreen (preferably 1920x1080, STEAM edition)
+- Have the game in Windowed FullScreen (preferably 1920x1080)
 - Have your HP bar above character enabled from game settings
 - Make sure you have the character max-zoom out!
 - Replace PoeCompanion.INI with the INI that suits your resolution and game type (STEAM/Standalone) if I provided one on GitHub.